UniLogin/UniLogin/README.md

 ## Technical concepts
 Technically Universal Login utilizes four major concepts:
 - Personal multi-sig wallet - a smart contract used to store personal funds.
-A user gets his wallet created in a bearly noticeable manner.
-The user then gets engaged incrementally to add authorization factors and recovery options.
+A user gets his wallet created in a barely noticeable manner.
+The user then incrementally adds authorization factors and recovery options.
-- Meta-transactions - that give user ability to interact with his wallet from multiple devices easily, without a need to store ether on each of those devices.
-Meta-transactions, also allow paying for execution with tokens.
+- Meta-transactions - these give users the ability to interact with their wallets from multiple devices easily, without a need to store ether on each of those devices.
+Meta-transactions, also allow one to pay for execution with tokens.
-- ENS names - naming your wallet with easy-to-remember human-readable name
+- ENS names - naming your wallet with easy-to-remember human-readable names.
-- Universal login - ability to use the wallet as authorization layer to numerous web applications dapps
+- Universal login - ability to use the wallet as an authorization layer to numerous web applications/dapps.

 ## Structure
 Packages maintained with this monorepo are listed below.